alalUDDIN123/Json_server/README.md

 6. In the terminal write command `node servere.js`

-- Notes : You can change `port` according to yours `in the server.js` file `path also`
+- Notes : You can change `port` according to yours `in the server.js` file and `path also`

 7. If you don't want to run your server in the terminal again again when you change or add code

      - Install `npm i nodemon`

 8. Go to your package.json file add this code ` "start": "nodemon server.js"`
+     - write command `npm start`

 This package automatically detact code when you change or add and run server always for you